This layer is responsible for the business logic of Request. This is where we define the data structure of a request.

 - Update: All other actions, it will update the state of an existing request

-In addition to providing the structure to form an action composing a request, the logic layer is also responsible for signing the action.
+In addition to providing the structure to form an action composing a request, the request logic layer is also responsible for signing the action.

-In order to abstract the signing process from the layer (and eventually be able to use it in other packages), the signing process is done through external packages named signature providers.
+To abstract the signing process from the layer (and eventually be able to use it in other packages), the signing process is done through external packages named signature providers.

 The protocol repository currently contains two signature provider packages:

 Both packages use the Elliptic Curve Digital Signature Algorithm (ECDSA) used in Ethereum. web3-signature will connect to Metamask to ask users to sign requests. epk-signature uses private keys that are stored in the clear and managed manually.

 web3-signatureprovider should be used to create a fully-decentralized solution where the users manage their own private keys.
 The

 epk-signatureprovider is used to manage the private keys on behalf of the users.
 It's never a good idea to let users handle plain private keys.